learnpoint/learnpoint-site/README.md

 - Configure the ```404.html``` file to be served for non resovable requests.
 If a request is made to ```/hey.html``` and that files does not exist, the server should respond with ```404 Not Found``` and with the content in the file ```404.html``` (without any redirects).
 Note: if a request is made to ```/404.html```, the server should respond with ```200 OK```.

 - Configure ```index.html``` as default document.
-If a request is made to ```/blog```, the server should serve ```/blog/index.html``` (if that file exists), or respond with ```404 Not Found``` (if that file does not exists).
+When a request is made to ```/blog```, the server should try to serve ```/blog/index.html```.
+If that file does not exist, the server should respond with ```404 Not Found``` with the content in the file ```404.html``` (without any redirects).
+If that file exist, the server should respond with the contents of that file (without any redirects).

 - The server should not list directory content.

-- Be mindful about client caching.
-There's no build in cache invalidation logic, except for file changes.
-Before implementing a fancy caching strategy, consider one of the following three options.
+- Avoid clever client caching.
+There's no build in cache invalidation logic (except for file changes), and request recurrency is expected to be weak.
+Performance is best achieved through network compression, resource minification, and delivery distribution.
+Here are three suggestions for client caching:

-    1. Do not use any caching at all.
-Between deployments, request recurrency is expected to be weak, and therefore, the value of caching is low.
-For end user availability, focus on compression and skip caching completely:
+    1. No caching:

             cache-control: no-store

-    2. Use a short (60 min) cache that's easy to understand and manage:
+    2. A short and static cache that's easy to understand:

             cache-control: public, max-age=3600

-    3. To off-load the production environment, increase the cache to 24 hours, and add an ETag:
+    3. A longer cache that's invalidated on file change through an ETag:

             cache-control: public, max-age=86400
             ETag: W/"22b6d046870a8db69794472c1ada0ea4"